dphiggs01/ASK_Amy_Example_Skills/alexa_10_device_address_skill/README.md

-# The Hello World Skill
+# The Device Address Skill
-This is the simplest skill you can write and it actually contains no custom code!
-The whole skill is written as a Dialog Model.
+The Device Address Skill demonstrates retrieving the Physical Address associated with the Alexa device being used.
 ### This example skill demonstrates the following features:
 * logging level setting (debug)
 * custom intent